A large shrub (small-tree) growing to 5 metres tall by several metres wide.

 The bark on older stems has a corrugated appearance.
 The younger stems are softly-hairy with a distinct flange.

-Leaves are elliptical to oblanceolate and often slightly curved, to 35 mm long to 8 mm wide and strongly aromatic, dark green to slightly bluish-green.
+Leptospermum spp. have simple and alternate leaves.
+In this species, leaves are elliptical to oblanceolate and often slightly curved, to 35 mm long to 8 mm wide and strongly aromatic, dark green to slightly bluish-green.

 Leptospermum typically produce solitary flowers, or in small groups of 2s and 3s or more, within the leaf axils.
 Flowers have 5 petals and sepals, and have a symmetrical rotate shape.
 Stamens are produced in groups of 5 which surround 1 carpel (female part).
 The prominent feature in Leptospermum is the hypanthium, a cup or vase-shaped receptacle that supports the flower.